 As is to be expected, the Course is based on the traditional uses of herbs, which date back thousands of years.
 In many cases modern scientific insight has added strength of these applications.
 Discovering Herbal Medicine also includes, as appropriate, a discussion of nutritional topics relating to health and wellbeing, because good nutrition must always be the foundation of good health.

-One-day seminars are held for DHM students in early summer and autumn each year.
-However, it is not necessary to attend these seminars to complete the Course.
-Seminar topics are chosen to extend the information given in the DHM Course in an integrated sense, using herbs alongside nutrition and mainstream medicine, as a herbal practitioner would do.
-Each seminar stands alone and no prior knowledge is required for attendance.
+Half-day workshops are held for DHM students in early summer and autumn each year.
+However, it is not necessary to attend these workshops to complete the Course.
+Workshop topics are chosen to extend the information given in the DHM Course in an integrated sense, using herbs alongside nutrition and mainstream medicine, as a herbal practitioner would do.
+Each Workshop stands alone and no prior knowledge is required for attendance.
 Interested members of the public who are not DHM students are very welcome to attend.